 There are countless flies tied to look like stonefly nymphs, but there aren’t many soft plastic lures designed to imitate these creatures.
 Custom Multi Nymphs are molded to look just like the real thing, and they catch a lot of fish.

-Of course some Custom Stonefly Nymphs look more like the real thing that others.
+Of course some Custom Multi Nymphs look more like the real thing that others.
 While the black version looks pretty close to a real stonefly nymph there are no pink stonefly nymphs in nature.
 Still every color variation has its place and in my experience they all catch fish.
-Custom Stonefly Nymphs are great for catching trout all over.
+Custom Multi Nymphs are great for catching trout all over.

-This nice wild brown took a Custom Stonefly Nymph
+This nice wild brown took a Custom Multi Nymph

 The good thing about jig hooks is that they create a horizontal presentation.
 Real stonefly nymphs are usually horizontal in the water column, so that is how fish expect to see them.
 Sure some nymphs get knocked loose and drift straight up and down.
 Some even die and just drift along with the current.
 But the majority of nymphs are scurrying along the bottom, or trying to get back down there if they get washed away.